suphawich/BeLeave/README.md

     - npm install font-awesome --save
     - @import "~font-awesome/scss/font-awesome.scss"; ใน resources/assets/saas/app.scss
     - npm run dev
+4. Download project file from github
+5. Replace view, aoo, route and migration folder to folder which installed

+# How to work?
+    First, you can sign in to dashboard, if you have account or sign up which log in page.
+Registration don't verify email or account id, but user got password (generate by server) for sign in.
+Second, after sign in can use function:
+    -

 # Config
 1. edit default disk path (for storing file)